Flash (gamer): Cryptocurrency scandal

-Lee and other prominent gamers and streamers, such as Bisu, were caught up in a cryptocurrency scandal in 2021.
-Lee was paid by the creator of a new cryptocyrrency T.ocoin, and Lee subsequently publicly talked up investing in that cryptocurrency, without disclosing the payment.
-It is generally considered unethical to promote a product without disclosing financial ties to the product, as the audience may falsely believe that you are recommending a product purely on objective merits, without any reason for bias.
-Lee has published a public mea culpa.
+Lee and other prominent gamers and streamers, including fellow Starcraft player Bisu, were caught up in a cryptocurrency scandal in 2021.
+Lee was paid by the creator of a new cryptocurrency T.ocoin, and Lee subsequently publicly talked up investing in that cryptocurrency, without disclosing the payment.
+Lee has published a public apology.

+Return to Broodwar

+On the 20th of October 2024 Lee announced he would be returning to competition in a prerecorded video streamed live on SOOP.
+The video elaborated on how he himself had been conned out of ₩1 000 000 000 by the creators of T.ocoin and how they were using his money to pay others gamers and streamers back.
+The video was met with mostly positive comments from Korean fans and Lee has since played as Terran in a multitude of Major Proleague competitions broadcast on SOOP.